calltrace/traverse-vscode/README.md

 ### Storage Analysis

 Generates a detailed Markdown report of all storage variables and their access patterns across functions.

+## Configuration

+The extension can be configured through VS Code settings:

+- `traverse-lsp.enableChunking` (default: `false`) - Enable chunking of large analysis outputs for better handling of big codebases
+- `traverse-lsp.serverPath` - Custom path to the Traverse LSP server executable
+- `traverse-lsp.trace.server` - Enable server communication tracing for debugging
+- `traverse-lsp.maxNumberOfProblems` - Maximum number of problems to report

 ## Known Limitations (Preview)